Moliere History, Family Crest & Coats of Arms

 The surname Moliere was first found in Gascony (French: Gascogne), an area of southwest France bordering Spain, that was part of the "Province of Guyenne and Gascony" prior to the French Revolution, where the family held a family seat since ancient times.

-Important Dates for the Moliere family
+Early History of the Moliere family

 This web page shows only a small excerpt of our Moliere research.
 Another 438 words (31 lines of text) covering the years 1399, 1427, 1540, 1558, 1600, 1622, 1670, 1673, 1700, 1789, 1816, and 1817 are included under the topic Early Moliere History in all our PDF Extended History products and printed products wherever possible.